FIFA scandal no surprise for Australian whistle-blower

 "I know I've always been telling the truth, it's about what I know," she told Reuters by phone on Friday, ahead of FIFA's presidential ballot which pits embattled incumbent Sepp Blatter against Jordan's Prince Ali bin al Hussein.

 "It's about the FIFA environment.
-Quite clearly this type of behavior had been going of for decades," she said of the bribery allegations.
+Quite clearly this type of behaviour had been going of for decades," she said of the bribery allegations.

 "The issue that I have been advocating for some time is reform of FIFA.

-"That (behavior) is what many people have been focusing on for years and trying to change.
+"That (behaviour) is what many people have been focussing on for years and trying to change.
 Some of those people have been dismissed, called discredited morons.

 "I give no apology for wanting the game run to the highest standards of transparency and accountability."